Daniel-KM/Omeka-S-module-DataTypeRdf/README.md

 composer install --no-dev
 ```

+Note: the library "CodeMirror" has no file "codemirror.js" by default: it is
+created automatically when installing packages with npm.
+To use it via composer,
+the zip file from codemirror.net (v5) is used.

 Then install it like any other Omeka module.

 See general end user documentation for [Installing a module] and follow the